Last Updated on

 Only you can answer that and you’ll have to explore a little deeper into the resistance.

 We set goals because we have a deep desire to better our lives in some way.
-If you don’t do this because of procrastination, you reduce the possibility to better your life.
+If you don’t do this because of procrastination, you reduce the possibility of a better life.

 Uncover the root cause behind your procrastination if it’s preventing you from achieving your goals, or you may never attain them.